Malik Jackson (defensive lineman): 2018 season

 During Week 4 against the New York Jets, Jackson made his first sack of the season when he sacked rookie quarterback Sam Darnold in the 31–12 win.
 Prior to the Week 11 matchup against the Pittsburgh Steelers, he was benched as a result of his poor quality of play.
 Without Jackson starting, the Jaguars lost to the Steelers by a score of 20–16.
 During Week 16 against the Miami Dolphins, Jackson made his first sack in almost three months when he sacked Ryan Tannehill in the 17–7 road victory.
 In the regular-season finale against the Houston Texans the following week, he made a season-high 1.5 sacks in the 20–3 road loss.
 He finished the 2018 season with 3.5 sacks, 32 total tackles, 12 quarterback hits, and one pass defensed.

 On March 8, 2019, Jackson was released by the Jaguars due to salary cap issues.

 Philadelphia Eagles

 On March 13, 2019, Jackson signed a three-year $30 million contract with the Philadelphia Eagles.
 During the season-opener against the Washington Redskins, Jackson suffered a foot injury.
 He was placed on injured reserve on September 10, 2019.
 In the 2020 season, Jackson appeared in 15 games and started six.
 He had 2.5 sacks, 28 total tackles, 13 quarterback hits, and two passes defensed.
 On March 17, 2021, the Eagles released Jackson.

 Cleveland Browns

 Jackson signed with the Cleveland Browns on March 23, 2021.
 He appeared in and started 16 games for the Browns in the 2021 season.

+Retirement

+Jackson announced his retirement in July 2023.